BY-LAWS OF THE

 Section 10.
 Committees.
 In addition to the Nominating Committee, the President of the Board of Directors shall appoint from the Board of Directors an Executive Committee.
-The Executive Committee will consist of the Chairman of the Board, President, Vice-President, SecretaryTreasurer, and a maximum of five additional Board of Directors.
+The Executive Committee will consist of the Chairman of the Board, President, 1st and 2nd Vice-President, Secretary-Treasurer, and a minimum of five (5) additional Board of Directors and a maximum of seven (7) additional board members.
 The Executive Committee, between meetings of the Board of Directors, shall have all the powers of the Board of Directors with respect to all matters relating to the affairs of the Association.
 All action of the Executive Committee shall be reported to the next succeeding meeting of the Board of Directors for approval or disapproval; but, the Board of Directors shall not have the authority to disapprove an action taken by the Executive Committee on which other persons or parties have acted or relied and whose rights would be adversely affected by the withholding of such approval.

 The President may appoint a technical committee consisting of wildlife biologists and other technical persons in the wildlife field to handle all matters of a technical nature affecting the Exotic Wildlife Association and its membership.

 The President shall appoint such other standing or temporary committees, as the Directors may deem proper.